Home IIT JEE JEE MAIN JEE Main Percentile Calculator 2026: How to Calculate Percentile With the Help of Answer Key

 What is JEE Main 2026 Percentile?

 The JEE Main 2026 Percentile shows how a student performed compared to others in the same exam session.
-It is defined as the percentage of the candidates with an equal or lesser score to a specific score.
+It is defined as the percentage of the candidates with an equal or lesser score than a specific score.
 This system equalizes the level of difficulty of various shifts.
 The JEE Main percentile is not the same as percentage marks.
-Higher percentage indicates more achievement and a score of 100 means that the scorer is the best.
-It assists in the estimation of rank, chances of admission in NITs and IIITs and qualification in the JEE Advanced.
+A higher percentage indicates more achievement, and a score of 100 means that the scorer is the best.
+It assists in the estimation of rank, chances of admission in NITs and IIITs, and qualification in the JEE Advanced.

 JEE Main Result 2026 Percentile Calculation